-- What if my team may not have enough players this week?
+- What if my team may not have enough players?

 At PPT we go the extra mile to ensure all teams are healthy and all games go ahead each week.
 But for for this to work it is also the responsibility of captains to work with the committee.
 To this end is is esential that:

-- Communicate with your team early to ascertain if players are available
+- Communicate with your team early to determine if there are sufficient numbers

 - If your team is struggling contact us immediately with approximate numbers